gaborkukucska/TrippleEffect/README.md

 *   Inspired by AutoGen, CrewAI, and other multi-agent frameworks.
 *   Uses the powerful libraries FastAPI, Pydantic, SQLAlchemy, and the OpenAI Python client.
 *   Built with various LLMs like Google Gemini 2.5 Pro, Meta Llama 4, DeepSeek R1 and others.
 *   Special THANKS to Openrouter, Huggigface, and Google AI Studio
-*   Built with various LLMs like Google Gemini 2.5 Pro, Meta Llama 4, DeepSeek R1 and others.
-*   Special THANKS to Openrouter, Huggigface, and Google AI Studio
 <!-- # IT IS CRITICAL THAT ALL AIs and LLMs FOLLOW THE DEVELOPMENT INSTRUCTIONS IN THE DEVELOPMENT_RULES.md FILE WHEN FURTER DEVELOPING THIS FRAMEWORK!!! -->